texas oncology more breakthroughs. more victories

 Treatment

-PV is a chronic disease, but can be managed well.
-PV causes differing reactions in each patient.
-In some cases, symptoms may not be present, in which case treatment may not be required.
-However, treatment options usually include phlebotomy (removal of blood), and low-dose aspirin.
-Drug therapy such as hydroxyurea, anagrelide, ruxolitinib, and interferon are also options.
+PV is a chronic disease, but it can be effectively managed.
+PV can cause different symptoms in each patient.
+In some cases when symptoms may not be present, treatment may not be required for extended periods of time, although routine monitoring with a physician is recommended for all PV patients.
+One of the main goals of monitoring and treatment is to reduce the risk of blood clotting.
+Treatment options include phlebotomy (removal of blood), low-dose aspirin, and drug therapies such as hydroxyurea, anagrelide, ruxolitinib, or interferon alfa.
 Antihistamines and avoidance of hot showers can help with itching.
-Clinical trials can also be an important treatment option.
+Other treatment options may be available through clinical trials.

 Sources: Leukemia and Lymphoma Society, MPN Research Foundation, and National Cancer Institute